ahampriyanshu/blog-v1/_posts/2022-01-24-linux-101-making-linux-terminal-awesome.md

 ---
 title: "Linux 101: Making linux terminal awesome"
 author: Priyanshu Tiwari
-excerpt: "Shell plugins to tweak your linux terminal for better productivty and a fancy look"
+excerpt: "Themes and plugins to tweak your linux terminal for better productivity and a fancier look"
 categories:
   - Tech
 tags: